unoplatform/uno/doc/articles/howto-consume-webservices.md

     </GridView>
     ```

-    This **GridView** is configured in a similar way to the search results - item click is enabled with a code-behind handler, etc. The primary differences are that is bound to the **ViewModel.Favorites** property, the data template is bound to the **Favorite** data model and the template displays an image.
+    This **GridView** is configured in a similar way to the search results - item click is enabled with a code-behind handler, etc. The primary differences are that **ItemsSource** is bound to the **ViewModel.Favorites** property, the data template is bound to the **Favorite** data model and the template displays an image.

     That's it for the XAML.
 Now to update the code-behind.